 Constitutions – for a brief survey of contemporary issues, the case of Iceland illustrates some of the tensions involved – see Iceland’s crowd-sourced constitution by Ruth Kinna, Alex Prichard and Thomas Swann.
 On the particular issue of Constraining Constitutional Change – see the paper by David Landau and Rosalind Dixon (a member of our International Advisory Board) on the legal regulation of constitutional replacement, available from SSRN.

-Bicameralism – see the paper by Jeremy Waldron which addresses the aspect of democratic structure and formation that ‘explores Bentham’s diatribe against bicameralism and it infers that a justification for bicameralism rests on the significance of the difference(s) between the second chamber and the first’, available from SSRN.
+Bicameralism – first see the primer on this topic from the Institute for Democratic and Electoral Assistance (IDEA), then see the paper by Jeremy Waldron which addresses the aspect of democratic structure and formation that ‘explores Bentham’s diatribe against bicameralism and it infers that a justification for bicameralism rests on the significance of the difference(s) between the second chamber and the first’, available from SSRN.
 See also a perspective from Giacomo Delledonne on ‘perfect and imperfect’ bicameralism, available from SSRN.